4.) Truth 4: Bradley

 So why are you thinking about it?

 I don’t know, can’t it just hurt?
-You ask, snot running down to your mouth now.
+You ask.
 Can’t it ever just hurt for no reason.

 She knocks your knee with hers.
 So what are you gonna do?